Robert Smalls: Escape from slavery

-At some point, three crew members pretended to escort family members back home but circled around and hid aboard another steamer docked at the North Atlantic wharf.
-At about 3 a.m.
-May 13, Smalls and seven of the eight enslaved crewmen made their previously planned escape to the Union blockade ships.
+At some point, three crew members pretended to escort the family members back home, but they circled around and hid aboard another steamer docked at the North Atlantic wharf.
+At about 3:00 a.m. on May 13, Smalls and seven of the eight enslaved crewmen made their previously planned escape to the Union blockade ships.
 Smalls put on the captain's uniform and wore a straw hat similar to the captain's.
 He sailed the Planter past what was then called Southern Wharf and stopped at another wharf to pick up his wife and children and the families of other crewmen.

-Smalls guided the ship past the five Confederate harbor forts without incident, as he gave the correct steam whistle signals at checkpoints.
+Smalls guided the ship past the five Confederate harbor forts without incident, as he gave the correct steam-whistle signals at checkpoints.
 The Planter had been commanded by Captain Charles C. J. Relyea, and Smalls copied Relyea's manners and straw hat on deck to fool Confederate onlookers from shore and the forts.
 The Planter sailed past Fort Sumter at about 4:30 a.m.

 As the nearly-free slaves approached Fort Sumter, their apprehension grew.
 It was the most heavily armed of the Confederate forts and tended to be manned by the most suspicious soldiers.
 One of the men aboard later said, “When we drew near the fort every man but Robert Smalls felt his knees giving way and the women began crying and praying again."
 As the Planter approached the fort, several men urged Smalls to give it a wide berth.
 Smalls refused, saying that such behavior would almost certainly arouse suspicion.
 He steered the ship along its normal path, slowly, as though he were merely enjoying the early morning air and in no particular hurry.
 When Fort Sumter flashed the challenge signal, Smalls again gave the correct hand signs.
 There was a long pause.
 The fort didn’t immediately respond, and Smalls now expected cannon fire to shred the Planter at any moment.
 Finally, the fort signaled that all was well, and Smalls sailed his ship out of the harbor.

-The alarm was only raised after the ship was beyond gun range, for rather than turn east towards Morris Island, Smalls had headed straight for the Union Navy fleet, replacing the rebel flags with a white bed sheet which was brought by his wife.
+The alarm was only raised after the ship was beyond gun range, for, rather than turn east towards Morris Island, Smalls had headed straight for the Union Navy fleet, replacing the rebel flags with a white bed sheet that had been brought by his wife.
 The Planter had been seen by the USS Onward, which was about to fire until a crewman spotted the white flag.
 In the dark, the sheet was difficult to see, but the sunrise arrived which allowed viewing.